F1248/OpenCore-Legacy-Patcher/docs/ICNS.md

     * [Icon Composer 10.11](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/docs/Icon-Composer-10.11.zip)
 * PNG Image you wish to convert

-Head to [developer.apple's More Downloads page](https://developer.apple.com/download/more/) and search for `Graphics Tools` that is supported by your OS(note for 10.6 and older, the app is hidden inside `Developer Tools`):
+Head to [developer.apple's More Downloads page](https://developer.apple.com/download/more/) and search for `Graphics Tools` that's supported by your OS(note for 10.6 and older, the app is hidden inside `Developer Tools`):

 ![](../images/graphics-download.png)